Jenvyas/ParticleSandbox/README.md

  - W to place a solid wall
  - D - enable debug view (chunk borders)
  - SPACE - Pause and Unpause can press the right arrow key to go to the next frame when paused.

+## General info
+ - the brushSize variable can be changed to affect how big the brush that the particles are placed with is.